 It’s less than a 30-minute walk to reach Perry Creek Falls, along an easy 1.5 km trail that has a small exposed section that makes wearing proper hiking boots worth it.

-Rumour has it, there’s still gold in creek, but the water is pretty cold, so I didn’t test this theory.
+Rumour has it there’s still gold in the creek, but the water is pretty cold, so I didn’t test this theory.

 Marysville Falls

 Just outside Kimberley lays the little village of Marysville, where you’ll find another sweet waterfall.
-Marysville Falls is easily accessible along boardwalk trail that has a few steps, but is still stroller-friendly.
+Marysville Falls is easily accessible along a boardwalk trail that has a few steps but is still stroller-friendly.
 (Wheelchairs may prove to be more difficult.)

-Along the 300 m boardwalk are several places to watch little waterfalls tumbling down .
-After about a five minute walk, you’ll come to the largest waterfall, just shy of 100 ft.
-The abundance of natural rock steps right next to the mini waterfalls make this a great spot for photos.
+Along the 300 m boardwalk, there are several places to watch little waterfalls tumbling down.
+After about a five-minute walk, you’ll come to the largest waterfall, just shy of 100 ft.
+The abundance of natural rock steps right next to the mini waterfalls makes this a great spot for photos.

 Picnic At Mary’s Lake Park